Merkoba/Hue/README.md

 "max_room_name_length"
 >Max length for room names.

-"max_roomid_length"
+"max_room_id_length"
->Arbitrary big number to avoid big urls from being considered as valid.
+>Arbitrary big number to avoid big urls from being considered as valid room ids.
 Mongo ids are approximately 24 chars in length as for 2017.

 "max_radio_source_length"
 >Maximum length of a radio source url.